The Best Established Neighborhoods

 When it comes to convenience, count the Waldo neighborhood at the top of the list.
 Nestled just south of Brookside, this attractive area is filled with a local shopping and dining district, block after block of beautiful older two- and three-story homes, plus the Trolley exercise trail runs right through the center of this community.
 When you think of affordability with a high real-estate resale value and a close-knit neighborhood, think Waldo.

+With a 100-year master plan to preserve and promote the neighborhood, urban living is at the core of Union Hill’s residential area.
+Older, single- family homes, many built around the turn of the century, mingle easily with condos and apartment living.
 If urban living, with close proximity to downtown, Westport and the Plaza, is appealing, Union Hill offers a desirable location.
-This enclave of decorative “Painted Lady” Victorians and tidy rows of new condos entice residents to stay and become involved in the neighborhood renaissance.
+This enclave of decorative “Painted Lady” Victorians and tidy rows of condos entice residents to stay and become involved in the neighborhood renaissance.

 Slovak and Croatian culture is deeply rooted in northeastern Wyandotte County’s Strawberry Hill neighborhood.
 Within a 60-block area, new life is being pumped into this historic district.
-Within a 60-block area, new life is being pumped into this historic district.
 Strawberry Hill’s advantageous location, just minutes from downtown Kansas City, Mo., is attracting new faces, sparking affordable residential and commercial building.
 Nearly everything is within walking distance, from quaint storefronts and mom-and-pop shops to new townhouses mingling with stone-faced one- and two-story homes.

 Lakeside living is a mere 30 minutes from the city at Lake Lotawana, one of the area’s oldest communities.
 Experience the pleasures of this deep and clear lakeside enclave located in eastern Jackson County, just off I-470.
 Approximately 2,000 residents enjoy a broad selection of activities from numerous boating groups to a garden club.
 Housing ranges from small, second-home fishing cabins to million-dollar estates.
-This self-contained area is its own municipality with AAA-rated schools and a professional police and fire department.
+This self-contained area is its own municipality with a professional police and fire department, and is close to AAA-rated schools.

 On the Kansas side of the state line, another lakeside community spanning across 900 acres is hidden in gentle, rolling hills.
 Lake Quivira homes range from modest one- and two-story homes to multimillion-dollar residences.
 This private community boasts its own country club, 18-hole golf course and a variety of organized social activities.
 Tennis courts, a sand beach fronting the 200-acre spring-fed lake, boating and fishing give you reason enough to never leave.
 If you do, however, there’s easy access to nearby cultural and commercial centers.
 A family-friendly environment appeals to young families, retirees and singles.